russelsa/mm-vap/README.md

-# Robust Multimodal Turn-taking in Noise
+# Multimodal Turn-taking

-This repository contains the code for INTERSPEECH 2025 submission *Visual Cues Support Robust Turn-taking Prediction in Noise* Anonymous Authors.
+This repository contains the code for the following two papers:

+- INTERSPEECH 2025 *Visual Cues Support Robust Turn-taking Prediction in Noise* O'Connor Russell, Sam and Harte, Naomi
+- ACL 2025 *Visual Cues Enhance Predictive Turn-taing for Two-Party Human Interaction* O'Connor Russell, Sam and Harte, Naomi

+# INTERSPEECH 2025

 The following corpora are required for training and evaluation
 - Candor corpus